HongwenZhang/ECT-FaceAlignment/README.md

 # Combining Data-driven and Model-driven Methods for Robust Facial Landmark Detection

-This is the demo code for "Combining Data-driven and Model-driven Methods for Robust Facial Landmark Detection"
+This is the demo code for [Combining Data-driven and Model-driven Methods for Robust Facial Landmark Detection](https://arxiv.org/abs/1611.10152).

 ## Requirements